Music competition, fewer reservation-free seats and four new rides.

 As a rule, songs suitable for the Oktoberfest crystallize over the summer in other beer tents.
 Additionally, the “Wiesn hits” that we receive every year are unfortunately of appalling quality.
 The competition would have to produce songs of a much higher quality to have any chance of success.
 Hearing more Bavarian music at the Oktoberfest, both old and new, would be a very welcome development.

-Interested participants must submit their work to the city by the end of May.
-After a selection by a jury, a public vote will follow in July.
+Interested participants had to submit their work to the city by the end of May.
+After a selection by a jury, a public vote followed in June.
 The three most popular songs will be presented at the Brass Wiesn on August 2.
 The winner will be chosen in a further vote by September 15 and will be presented at the press tour just two days before the Oktoberfest opens.

 New Attractions